 Now, this isn't so much a hack as it is a skill.
 Over the years, I have practiced and measured so many things that I can pretty much look at most objects and give you the exact dimensions to within a sixteenth of an inch.
 Remembering exact measurements of different measurements like in the examples above will train your brain to make instant size comparisons without even thinking about it.

 This is not a measurement hack as it is a fence-building trick that saves a lot of time and frustration.
 It may sound a little complicated, but after you master it, you will find yourself judging the "plumb" of all kinds of things.

-Example: Whenever I build a deck or put up a fence, I find a reference point that I know is plumb, like the outside corner of a house or chimney.
-If I am trying to plumb a fence post, for example, I will first loosely set the post in the ground and then stand back a couple of feet and then compare the line of both outside edges should line up.
-If they don't, I will adjust the post to be in perfect line with the straight line of the house or chimney.
-Once you have one post lined up with your initial setting the first post, you can continue down the line using the previous post as another gauge.
+Whenever I build a deck or put up a fence, I find a reference point that I know is plumb, like the outside corner of a house or chimney.
+If I am trying to plumb a fence post, for example, I will first loosely set the post in the ground and then stand back a couple of feet and then compare the angle of both outside edges to see if they line up.
+If they don't, I will adjust the post to be in a perfect line with the house or chimney.
+Once you have one post lined up with your initial setting, you can continue down the line using the previous post as another gauge.

 See the photo above—is the fence plumb with the house or chimney?
 I say it is not.